browneye253/rogue1docs/docs/user-guide/emby.md

 #### Subtitle Appearance

 These settings are complete user preference.
 You can adjust them and see the example change as you make edits.

+## Stats for Nerds

+Enabling this during playback will show you information about the file you're playing.
+It will also show you if the server is currently transcoding that file before streaming it.